anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## L-TWOO RX Groupset

 Overall, I am very happy with the L-TWOO RX groupset.
-Long-term reliability is still unknown, but so far the shifting has been as good as anything I have had experience with.
+Long-term reliability is still unknown, but so far the shifting has been as good as anything else I have used.
 The shifters are probably the best part of the groupset.
-The rubber hoods feel high quality, I like the Campagnolo-style thumb lever, and the levers also have pre-travel adjustment, which lets you fine-tune braking engagement.
+The rubber hoods feel high quality, and I like the Campagnolo-style thumb lever.
+The levers also have pre-travel adjustment, which lets you fine-tune braking engagement.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/ltwoo_rx_new.png">
    <figcaption></figcaption>
 </figure>

-The main place the levers feels less refined is the shift action.
+The main place the levers feel less refined is the shift action.
 There is some free play before the shifting mechanism engages.
-It is not mushy exactly, but there is some slop, and it is noticeable compared with higher-end groupsets.
-Then thumb lever and shift paddle can also be improved.
+It is not exactly mushy, but there is some slop, and it is noticeable compared with higher-end groupsets.
+The thumb lever and shift paddle could also be improved.
 The thumb lever is nylon, and the shift paddle is some sort of plastic.
 None of this has affected function, but it is where the shifters could be improved.
 On my version, the brake lever is forged carbon fiber.
 The standard version has aluminium levers.

-The derailleurs are boring, pedestrian, but function.
-I replaced the high/low limit, adjustment, and pinch bolt screws with titanium becaused the original fasteners felt soft.
+The derailleurs are boring and pedestrian, but functional.
+I replaced the high/low limit, adjustment, and pinch bolt screws with titanium because the original fasteners felt soft.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/R1212_rd.jpg">